DimaBrody/LangDroid/README.md

     systemMessage = "You are the Wikipedia oracle",
     // Prompt for final chunk mapping and overall summarization finalPrompt = WIKIPEDIA_FINAL_PROMPT,
     // We ignore chunkPrompt here, therefore default will be used )

 val summaryChain = SummaryChain(
     model = model,
-    isStream = false,
+    // You can get output as stream or as final text result isStream = false,
     promptsAndMessage = promptsAndMessage
 )